kinderp/zibaldone/README.md

 ```
 changes files:
 --------------
---- icewm.changes
+--- icewm.changes	<--- original file
-+++ icewm.changes
++++ icewm.changes	<--- new file
 ```
 __________________________________________________

 Following this are one or more change hunks that contain the line differences in the file.
-The unchanged, contextual lines are preceded by a space character, addition lines are preceded by a plus sign, and deletion lines are preceded by a minus sign.
+* The unchanged, contextual lines are preceded by a space character
+* addition lines are preceded by a plus sign
+* deletion lines are preceded by a minus sign.

 ```
-@@ -1,0 +2,6 @@
+@@ -1,0 +2,6 @@	<--- chunk range information
 +Fri Sep  7 06:51:23 UTC 2018 - qzheng@suse.com
 +
 +- Delete icewm.desktop and rename icewm-session.desktop to